h2oai/h2o-3/h2o-docs/src/product/upgrade/JavaChanges.md

 #Java Changes

-This document describes the changes in the Java API from H2O Classic to H2O 3.0.
+This document describes the changes in the Java API from early versions of H2O 3.0 and later to the current version.

 ##Unify distribution parameter cross algorithms